-4.At least six months before the date specified for the commencement of the term as specified in paragraphs 1.d-f above, any Supporting Organization or the At-Large community entitled to select a Director for a Seat with a term beginning that year shall give the Secretary of ICANN written notice of its selection.
+At least six months before the date specified for the commencement of the term as specified in Section 7.8(a)(iv) through Section 7.8(a)(vi) above, any Supporting Organization or the At-Large Community entitled to nominate a Director for a Seat with a term beginning that year shall give the EC Chairs Council (with a copy to the Secretary and the Decisional Participants) written notice of its nomination of Directors for seats with terms beginning at the conclusion of the annual meeting, and the EC Chairs Council shall promptly provide the Secretary (with a copy to the Decisional Participants) with written notice of the designation of those Directors.
+All such notices shall be posted promptly to the Website.

-5.Subject to the provisions of the Transition Article of these Bylaws, no Director may serve more than three consecutive terms.
-For these purposes, a person selected to fill a vacancy in a term shall not be deemed to have served that term.
-(Note: In the period prior to the beginning of the first regular term of Seat 15 in 2010, Seat 15 was deemed vacant for the purposes of calculation of terms of service.)
+No Director may serve more than three consecutive terms.
+For these purposes, a person designated to fill a vacancy in a term shall not be deemed to have served that term.

-6.The term as Director of the person holding the office of President shall be for as long as, and only for as long as, such person holds the office of President.
+The term as Director of the person holding the office of President shall be for as long as, and only for as long as, such person holds the office of President.

-Section 9.
 NON-VOTING LIAISONS

-1.The non-voting liaisons shall include:
+The non-voting Liaisons shall include:

-a.One appointed by the Governmental Advisory Committee;
+One appointed by the Governmental Advisory Committee;

-b.One appointed by the Root Server System Advisory Committee established by Article XI of these Bylaws;
+One appointed by the Root Server System Advisory Committee established by Section 12.2(c)(i);

-c.One appointed by the Security and Stability Advisory Committee established by Article XI of these Bylaws;
+One appointed by the Security and Stability Advisory Committee established by Section 12.2(b)(i); and

-d.One appointed by the Internet Engineering Task Force.
+One appointed by the Internet Engineering Task Force.

-2.The non-voting liaisons shall serve terms that begin at the conclusion of each annual meeting.
-At least one month before the commencement of each annual meeting, each body entitled to appoint a non-voting liaison shall give the Secretary of ICANN written notice of its appointment.
+The Liaisons shall serve terms that begin at the conclusion of each annual meeting.
+At least one month before the commencement of each annual meeting, each body entitled to appoint a Liaison shall give the Secretary written notice of its appointment.

-3.Each non-voting liaison may be reappointed, and shall remain in that position until a successor has been appointed or until the liaison resigns or is removed in accordance with these Bylaws.
+Each Liaison may be reappointed, and shall remain in that position until a successor has been appointed or until the Liaison resigns or is removed in accordance with these Bylaws.

-4.The non-voting liaisons shall be entitled to attend Board meetings, participate in Board discussions and deliberations, and have access (under conditions established by the Board) to materials provided to Directors for use in Board discussions, deliberations and meetings, but shall otherwise not have any of the rights and privileges of Directors.
-Non-voting liaisons shall be entitled (under conditions established by the Board) to use any materials provided to them pursuant to this Section for the purpose of consulting with their respective committee or organization.
+The Liaisons shall be entitled to attend Board meetings, participate in Board discussions and deliberations, and have access (under conditions established by the Board) to materials provided to Directors for use in Board discussions, deliberations and meetings, but shall otherwise not have any of the rights and privileges of Directors.
+Liaisons shall be entitled (under conditions established by the Board) to use any materials provided to them pursuant to this Section 7.9(d) for the purpose of consulting with their respective committee or organization.

-Section 10.
 RESIGNATION OF A DIRECTOR OR NON-VOTING LIAISON

-Subject to Section 5226 of the CNPBCL, any Director or non-voting liaison may resign at any time, either by oral tender of resignation at any meeting of the Board (followed by prompt written notice to the Secretary of ICANN) or by giving written notice thereof to the President or the Secretary of ICANN.
-Such resignation shall take effect at the time specified, and, unless otherwise specified, the acceptance of such resignation shall not be necessary to make it effective.The successor shall be selected pursuant to Section 12 of this Article.
+Subject to Section 5226 of the CCC, any Director or Liaison may resign at any time by giving written notice thereof to the Chair of the Board, the President, the Secretary, or the Board of Directors.
+Such resignation shall take effect at the time specified, and, unless otherwise specified, the acceptance of such resignation shall not be necessary to make it effective.

-Section 11.
 REMOVAL OF A DIRECTOR OR NON-VOTING LIAISON